 Apparatus

 The stimulus will be displayed on a VPIXX monitor (VIEWPixx /3D Lite LCD display and data acquisition system, version 3.7.6287) using Matlab 2018b and Psychtoolbox.
-The monitor will be set to full brightness at a resolution of 1920 x 1080 and refresh rate of 100Hz with VPIXX's "Scanning backlight" feature turned on which synchronizes the stimulus display to the screen's refresh rate.
+The monitor will be set to full brightness at a resolution of 1920 x 1080 and refresh rate of 100Hz with VPIXX's "Scanning backlight" feature turned on, which synchronizes the stimulus display to the screen's refresh rate.
 A Perspex cover will be placed over the screen to protect it.
 The cover will be spray painted with a light layer of transparent matte lacquer to avoid reflections.
 The participants will sit approximately 60cm away from the screen and place their index finger on a marked starting point which will be located on the table 35cm away from the screen, in line with its center.
 The stimulus will be displayed 24cm above the table and the classification answers will be displayed on each side of it, 20cm apart.
 Participants will wear a Velcro ring with a marker at the tip of their index finger.
 "Marker gap" defines the maximal distance of the ring from the fingertip and will be set to 1.5cm.
 A system of 6 OptiTrack Flex 13 cameras @@ cite @@ will track the marker's location using Motive 2.2.0 software @@ cite @@ at a sampling rate of 120Hz.
 The coordinates will be broadcasted online to a NatNet client @@ cite @@ and recorded with Matlab.

 Materials and stimuli